scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 )
 ```

 Let's visualize our noisy function.
-As x increases, we the data becomes more noisy.
+As x increases, the data becomes more noisy.

 ```python
 import matplotlib.pyplot as plt